TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Transferability of Adversarial Perturbation

-This definition captures the requirement that an adversarial instance generated by an effective attack strategy is able to mislead the target classification model~(e.g. $\cF$) based on certain probability $\alpha$.
+This definition captures the requirement that an adversarial instance generated by an effective attack strategy is able to mislead the target classification model~(e.g. $\cF$) with certain probability $(1-\alpha)$.
 The smaller the $\alpha$ is, the more effective the attack is.
-In practice, this implies that on a finite sample of target points, attack success is frequent but not absolute.
+In practice, this implies that on a finite sample of targets, the attack success is frequent but not absolute.
+Note that the definition is general for both whitebox~\cite{athalye2018obfuscated,demontis2019adversarial,carlini2017towards} and blackbox attacks~\cite{papernot2017practical,brendel2017decision}.

-Note that the definition of \textit{attack effectiveness} here is general for both whitebox and blackbox attacks.
-In {whitebox attack}, the attacker is assumed to have full-knowledge about the target model including model structure and weights~\cite{athalye2018obfuscated,demontis2019adversarial,carlini2017towards}; while in \emph{blackbox attack} only the prediction probability score~\cite{papernot2017practical} or the label decision of the model can be queried by the attacker~\cite{brendel2017decision}.
-In both types of attacks, we can use such successful attack probability to quantify the attack effectiveness naturally.

-In this paper, we will focus on both targeted and untargeted adversarial effective attacks, as well as their transferability between different models (e.g. \cF and \cG)